aiven/devportal/docs/products/kafka/kafka-connect/howto/jdbc-source-connector-sql-server.rst

     avn service connector status SERVICE_NAME CONNECTOR_NAME

-Verify in the Apache Kafka target instance, the presence of the topic and the data
+Verify in the Apache Kafka target instance, the presence of the topic and the data.

 ..
 Tip::